What's Open on Christmas Day in LA: 25 Fun Things To Do

-Not everyone spends Christmas Day opening presents and singing Christmas carols.
-If Christmas at your house feels much like any other day but without as much to do—or if your family are just really fast unwrappers—Mommy Poppins has you covered with everything from whales to festivals, and someplace to eat at the end of the day.
+Not everyone spends Christmas Day opening presents and singing Christmas carols so you may be looking for places to go on Christmas Day.
+Mommy Poppins has you covered with everything from whales to festivals, and someplace to eat at the end of the day.
 Ready for 25 suggestions of things to do and places to go on Christmas Day that have (mostly) nothing to do with chestnuts or open fire?

 1. Pacific Park